School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 ### Program Instructions

-1. InitializeCampaign
-   Purpose: Create a new campaign.

-   - Accounts:

-     - Campaign PDA (new account storing metadata like title, description, goal, deadline, raised_amount, creator).
-     - Vault PDA (where contributions will be held).
-     - Campaign creator (payer).
-     - System Program.

-   - Logic:
-     - Derives campaign PDA from seeds.
-     - Initializes state with goal, deadline, metadata.
-     - Initializes a vault PDA for holding funds.

-2. Contribute
-   "contribute(ctx: Context<Contribute>, amount: u64)"

-   - Allows any user to transfer SOL to a campaign.
+1. InitializeCampaign: `initialize_campaign(ctx, title, description, goal, deadline)` - to create a new campaign.

-   - Updates total_donated in CampaignAccount.
-   - If contributor already exists, their contributed_amount is incremented.
+2. Contribute: `contribute_amount(amount: u64)` to contribute to the campaign

-3. Withdraw by owner
+3. Withdraw by owner: `claim_fund_by_author()`
-   "claim_funds(ctx: Context<ClaimFunds>)"

-   - On success, lamports from CampaignAccount are transferred to owner’s wallet.
-   - Program ensures conditions (goal met, deadline not passed, not already withdrawn).

-4. Refund (Contributor)
+4. Refund (Contributor): `refund_to_contributor()`
-   "refund(ctx: Context<Refund>)"

-   - If goal not met after deadline, contributor requests refund.
-   - Program verifies contribution record and transfers SOL back to contributor.
+5. Re-Contribute: `recontribute_amount(amount: u64)` to re-contribute to the campaign

 **Instructions Implemented:**

-- Instruction 1: [Description of what it does]
-- Instruction 2: [Description of what it does]
-- ...
+- **InitializeCampaign**: Creates and initializes a new CampaignAccount and saves metadata: owner, goal, deadline, title, description.
+- **Contribute**: Users can transfer SOL to a campaign via contribute_amount() instruction. and the total total_donated sol will be updated in CampaignAccount.
+- **Withdraw by owner**: On successfully raising the target amount, the owner can withdraw lamports from the campaign account only after the deadline.
+Trying before the deadline will raise an error.
+- **Refund (Contributor)**: If the goal not met after the deadline, the contributors can request for refund, and withdraw the deposited lamports.
+- **Re-Contribute**: A user can contribute to the same campaign multiple times

 ### Account Structure